dmeditor/doc/reference/widget-style-keys.md

 Common key: `root` - the root element of a widget

-Since number of widgets are changing, see each [widgets](https://dmeditor.io/widgets) for widge style keys.
+Since number of widgets is changing, see each [widgets](https://dmeditor.io/widgets) for widge style keys.